pact2024/pact2024.github.io/_includes/call_for_papers.md

 ## Submitting your work

-Paper submissions are due ~~**April 1, 2023**~~ **April 15, 2023** by posting on the conference [submission site](https://pact23.hotcrp.com/).
+Paper submissions are due **March 27, 2024** by posting on the conference [submission site](https://pact24.hotcrp.com/).
 Please make sure that your paper satisfies all the following requirements before being submitted.
 Submissions not adhering to these submission guidelines will be rejected by the submission system and/or subject to an administrative rejection.

+* Mark TPE papers clearly by preceding their title with “TPE: ” both in the submission site and in the submitted pdf
 * The paper must have an abstract under 300 words.
 * The paper must be original material that has not been previously published in another conference or journal, nor is currently under review by another conference or journal.
 You may submit material presented previously at a workshop without copyrighted proceedings.
-* The submission is limited to ten (10) pages in the ACM 8.5" x 11" format (US letter size paper), double column (e.g., using the sigconf LaTeX template style), using 9pt font, with no more than 7 lines per inch.
+* The submission is limited to ten (10) pages in the ACM 8.5" x 11" format (US letter size paper) using 9pt font, with no more than 7 lines per inch.
 This page limit applies to all content NOT INCLUDING references, and there is no page limit for references.
 Your paper must print satisfactorily on both Letter paper (8.5"x11") and A4 paper (8.27"x11.69").
 The box containing the text should be no larger than 7.15"x9" (18.2cm x 22.9cm).
 Templates are available on the [ACM Author Gateway](https://authors.acm.org/proceedings/production-information/taps-production-workflow).
 * Paper submission is double-blind to reduce reviewer bias against authors or institutions.
 Thus, the submissions cannot include author names, institutions or hints based on references to prior work.
 If authors are extending their own work, they need to reference and discuss the past work in third person, as if they were extending someone else’s research.
 We realize that for some papers it will still reveal authorship, but as long as an effort was made to follow these guidelines, the submission will not be penalized.
 * Anonymized supplementary material may be provided in a single PDF file uploaded at paper submission time, containing material that supports the content of the paper, such as proofs, additional experimental results, data sets, etc. Reviewers are not required to read the supplementary material but may choose to do so.
 * Please make sure that the labels on your graphs are readable without the aid of a magnifying glass.
 * The paper must be submitted in PDF.
 We cannot accept any other format, and we must be able to print the document just as we receive it.
 We suggest that you use only the four widely used printer fonts: Times, Helvetica, Courier and Symbol.

 Poster submissions must conform to the same format restrictions, but may not exceed 2 pages in length.
 Paper submissions that are not accepted for regular presentations will automatically be considered for posters; authors who do not want their paper considered for the poster session should indicate this in their abstract submission.
 Two-page summaries of accepted posters will be included in the conference proceedings.

-Please submit your work via the conference [submission site](https://pact23.hotcrp.com/).
+Please submit your work via the conference [submission site](https://pact24.hotcrp.com/).

 ## Conflicts of interest